 Different jobs required different types of hard skills.
 Medical professionals will need to have an array of skills pertaining to medical manipulations, diagnosis, and so on.
 On top of that, some clinics will also want to hire ‘digitally-literate’ staff.
 For example, someone’s who’s also familiar with EHR/EMR software and telemedicine software.

 According to McKinsey findings, nearly every industry is facing a greater degree of automation in the coming decade.
 Understandably, the greater penetration of technology will also impact the demand for different skill types:

 So if you are looking to add new hard skills to your resume, focus more on the cognitive and tech skill sets, rather than physical and manual abilities.

-Some examples of hard skills you will need for a particular field may include:
+Some examples of hard skills you’d want to list for a particular field may include:

-- A degree or higher educational equivalent in the field
+- Degree or higher education equivalent in the field

 - Multiple language skills

 Your hard skills are pretty straightforward to include on your resume.
-In most cases these skills are the one that a recruiting officer will be scanning for when they look over your resume.
-If you have multiple hard skills then it will be important to highlight and draw attention to those that are the most important to the role that you are applying for.
-These will be the skills that have been included in the job description, so they will be pretty easy for you to pick out.
+In most cases these skills are the ones that a recruiting officer will be scanning for when they look over your resume.

 - Adaptability and flexibility